 First aid checklist

-Even if you’re going on a relatively safe trip to an urban environment with pharmacies on every corner, a well-stocked first aid kit can come in extremely handy when a pharmacy is closed or if you’re out in a rural area.
-Just don’t forget to take along your prescriptions for health and glasses – if your bag goes missing, you’ll be awfully relieved to have these with you.
-Click here to see my list.
+Even if you’re going on a relatively safe trip to an urban environment with pharmacies on every corner, a well-stocked can come in extremely handy when a pharmacy is closed.
+Here’s what you should take with you.

 Personal hygiene